 To identify and filter out malicious clients, we use a binary mask $\mathcal{M} \in \mathbb{R}^m$, where each element $\mathcal{M}_i$ indicates whether a client $i$ is considered malicious.
 The mask is defined as follows:

-Here, $\gamma$ is a threshold parameter that determines the cutoff for filtering out malicious models.
+Here $\gamma$ is a threshold parameter determining the cutoff for malicious model filtering.
 Note that the trustworthy scores $\theta$ are normalized before applying Equation~\ref{eqn:update-mask}.
 The rationale behind this approach is that models producing predictions with significantly lower robustness scores are more likely to be compromised or adversarial, especially if they are in the minority.
-The assumption is that the properties of poisoned models, which are often outliers or deviate from the global property, will exhibit lower scores compared to the majority of benign clients.
+The assumption is that the properties of poisoned models, which are often outliers or deviate from the global property, will exhibit lower scores than most benign clients.
 The robustness threshold for each training round is determined based on the distribution of the robustness scores across all clients.
-This threshold helps in distinguishing between reliable and unreliable client updates.
+This threshold helps distinguish between reliable and unreliable client updates.
 To ensure the integrity of the global model, only updates from non-malicious clients are used for aggregation.
 The global model $\boldsymbol{w}_t$ at round $t$ is updated as follows:

 where $\mathcal{A}$ represents the aggregation function used by the server to combine the updates from the selected non-malicious clients.
 In this formulation, $\nabla_i$ denotes the model update from client $i$.
 By excluding updates from clients marked as malicious (i.e., those with $\mathcal{M}_i = 0$), the server can ensure that the global model $\boldsymbol{w}_t$ is not adversely affected by compromised or unreliable client contributions.
-This method enhances the robustness of the global model and helps maintain its performance by focusing on contributions from trustworthy clients.
+We hypothesize that~\thename{} enhances the robustness of the global model and helps maintain its performance by focusing on contributions from trustworthy clients.